IngEoGeoBuk/mern_signup_login/README.md

 I used React(Typescript) + MongoDB + Node.js.

-if you wanna use email verify mail system, plz find about nodemailer!
+if you wanna use email 1)verify mail system + 2)Image Upload cloudinary, plz find about nodemailer and cloudinary!